EDortta/YeAPF/readme.md

 It does not pretend to be light in the sense of how much it weight to be loaded.
 This is because the main idea is to build applications and not singles pages.
 But it pretends to be light in the sense of development, usage, data transfer between server(s) and client(s).

 ## Usage
-You can just download and use or you can install the embedded tools.
+You can just download an use or you can install the embedded tools.

 The effect is the same but with the [tools](http://www.yeapf.com/wp/?p=455) you can achieve a richer and smooth experience because it help you in some day-to-day tasks.